Polynomial $\chi$-boundedness for excluding $P_5$

 \item an $(\eps,\chi)$-dense induced subgraph $F$ with $\chi(F)\ge\delta\cdot\chi(G)$. \end{itemize} \end{lemma}

-We would like to remark the linear-$\chi$ anticomplete pair outcome as above was inspired by a conjecture of El-Zahar and Erd\H os~\cite{MR845138} that says graphs with huge chromatic number and bounded clique number contains a high-chromatic anticomplete pair (but not necessarily linear in the chromatic number of the graphs in consideration); see~\cite{MR4676642} for some partial results on this problem.
+We remark that the linear-$\chi$ anticomplete pair outcome as above is related to a conjecture of El-Zahar and Erd\H os~\cite{MR845138} that says graphs with huge chromatic number and bounded clique number contain high-chromatic anticomplete pairs (but not necessarily linear in the chromatic number of the graphs in consideration); see~\cite{MR4676642} for some partial results on this problem.
 Another result of this type, proved by Liebenau, Pilipczuk, Seymour, and Spirkl~\cite[Theorem 1.9]{MR3926277}, asserts that for every {\em caterpillar subdivision} $T$, there exists $b\ge2$ such that every $T$-free graph $G$ contains an anticomplete pair $(A,B)$ with $\chi(A),\chi(B)\ge b^{-\omega(G)}\chi(G)$.
-In~\cite{2024hchi} a weakening of \cref{lem:rdlchi} was obtained, by allowing for an additional outcome that $G$ contains a complete pair $(X,Y)$ with $\chi(X)\ge\omega(G)^{-d}\chi(G)$ and $\chi(Y)\ge\eps^{d}\chi(G)$, for some universal $d\ge2$.
+In~\cite[Chapter 14]{2025thes} a weakening of \cref{lem:rdlchi} was obtained, by allowing for an additional outcome that $G$ contains a complete pair $(X,Y)$ with $\chi(X)\ge\omega(G)^{-d}\chi(G)$ and $\chi(Y)\ge\eps^{d}\chi(G)$, for some universal $d\ge2$.

-We are actually not going to use \cref{lem:rdlchi} in the proof of \cref{thm:main}, but instead employing the following result on linear-$\chi$ pure pairs versus linearly $\chi$-dense induced subgraphs, which is the aforementioned first ingredient as well as analogue of \cref{thm:rodl,thm:antidense}:
+We are actually not going to use \cref{lem:rdlchi} in the proof of \cref{thm:main}; instead, we will employ the following result on linear-$\chi$ pure pairs versus linearly $\chi$-dense induced subgraphs, which is the aforementioned first ingredient as well as an analogue of \cref{thm:rodl,thm:antidense}: